IBM/create-a-predictive-system-for-image-classification-using-deep-learning-as-a-service/README.md

 * Preprocess the images to get them ready for model building.
 * Access images data from cloud object storage and write the predicted output to cloud object storage.
-* Create a step by step deep learning model which includes flexible hyper parameters to classify the images accurately.
+* Create a step by step deep learning model (code based) which includes flexible hyper parameters to classify the images accurately.
+* Create experiments in Watson Studio (GUI based) for deploying state of the art models with hyper parameters optimization.
 * Create visualizations for better understanding of the model predictions.
 * Interpret the model summary and generate predictions using the test data.
 * Analyze the results for further processing to generate recommendations or taking informed decisions.